-Requirements applicable to theses submitted for the degrees of MPhil and PhD
+Requirements for all theses submitted for the degrees of MPhil and PhD

-- 20 Most of the work submitted in a thesis must have been done after the initial registration for a research degree, except that in the case of a student accepted under regulation 5 there will be allowance for the fact that his or her registration began at another institution. - 21 Except where the School has agreed to a collaborative arrangement with another institution, a candidate will not be allowed to submit a thesis which has been submitted for a degree or comparable award of any institution.
-He or she may however incorporate in the thesis any work that is the result of previous study, provided that the work which has been incorporated is indicated on the examination entry form and on the thesis. - 22 In addition to the special requirements set out in regulations 24 to 27 for both the PhD and the MPhil, the thesis will: - 22.1 consist of the candidate's own account of his or her investigations; - 22.2 be an integrated whole and present a coherent argument.
+- 29. Most of the work submitted in a thesis must have been done after the initial registration for a research degree at the School, except that in the case of a student accepted under regulation 4 there will be allowance for the fact that his or her registration began at another institution. - 30.
+Except where the School has agreed to a collaborative arrangement with another institution, a candidate will not be allowed to submit a thesis which has been submitted for a degree or comparable award of any institution.
+He or she may however incorporate in the thesis any work that is the result of previous study, provided that the work which has been incorporated is indicated on the thesis. - 31.
+In addition to the special requirements set out in regulations 33 to 36 for both the PhD and the MPhil, the thesis will: - 31.1 consist of the candidate's own account of his or her investigations.
 Work already published, either by the candidate or jointly with others, may be included only if it forms an integral part of the thesis and so makes a relevant contribution to its main theme and is in the same format as the rest of the thesis.
-The part played by the candidate in any work done jointly with the supervisor(s) and/or fellow researchers must be clearly stated by the student and certified by the supervisor.

-Alternatively, a series of papers, with an introduction, critical discussion and conclusion, may be submitted instead of a conventional thesis provided that such a format is permitted by the guidelines issued by the student's department and that the thesis conforms to those guidelines.
+The student must clearly state the part played by the candidate in any work done jointly with the supervisor(s) and/or fellow researchers; - 31.2 be an integrated whole and present a coherent argument - 31.3 alternatively, a series of papers, with an introduction, critical discussion and conclusion, may be submitted instead of a conventional thesis provided that such a format is permitted by the student's department and that the thesis conforms to the department's guidelines.
 A thesis that contains only joint papers is not acceptable.
-Also, the linking material must be solely the work of the candidate.
-The part played by the candidate in any work done jointly with the supervisor(s) and/or fellow researchers must be clearly stated by the student and certified by the supervisor.
-Work already published may be included provided that most of the work is done after registration on the research degree (see regulation 20);
+It must contain linking materials which must be solely the work of the candidate.
+The part played by the candidate in any work done jointly with the supervisor(s) and/or fellow researchers must be clearly stated by the student;

-- 22.3 be written in English (except where the Research Degrees Subcommittee Chair has given permission for it to be written in another language) and the presentation must be in line with School guidance; - 22.4 include a full bibliography and references. - 23 For the examination, the candidate will be required to provide the Research Degrees Unit with enough copies of his or her thesis, submitted in accordance with the School's instructions.
+- 31.4 be written in English (except where the Research Degrees Subcommittee Chair has given permission for it to be written in another language) and must be presented in line with published School guidance; - 31.5 include a full bibliography and references. - 32.
+For the examination, the candidate will be required to provide the Research Degrees Unit with enough copies of his or her thesis, submitted in accordance with the School's instructions.

-Special requirements for a thesis
+Additional requirements for a PhD thesis